SachinMaharana/ceph-ansible-custom/README.md

 ## Use As Filesystem

 To add a mds, add a mds host group in hosts file.
-And executing the following to start mds playbook
+And execute the following to start mds playbook

 `ansible-playbook site.yml -i hosts --limit mdss`